hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Diabetes Mellitus in Dogs
+Understanding Diabetes Mellitus in dogs

 Diabetes in dogs is a chronic disease that affects the way their bodies regulate blood sugar (glucose) levels.
 It occurs when the pancreas cannot produce enough insulin, or when the body cannot effectively use the insulin produced.
 Insulin is a hormone that helps the body use glucose for energy, and without enough insulin, glucose builds up in the bloodstream and causes high blood sugar levels.